thriveth/Haro11Cos/Paper/Paper.md

 we conclude that this component is not only approaching but also found in front of the starburst regions and thus along the LOS to knot C.

-Recently, the galaxy has been observed in 21 cm H\textsc{i} emission with the 100 m.
+Recently, the galaxy has been observed in 21 cm \ion{H}{1} emission with the 100 m.
 Robert C. Byrd Green Bank Telescope [@Pardy2016arXiv].
 The authors find that Haro 11 has a low gas mass and a very low neutral gas to stellar mass fraction, and that it contains around twice as much ionized as neutral Hydrogen.
-Interestingly, the authors also find that the bulk of the neutral gas is redshifted wrt. the systemic velocity defined from nebular emission from the H\textsc{ii} regions surrounding the main starbursts, signifying that the majority of the neutral gas reserves are detached from the star formation activity, possibly a tidal arm being flung outwards as a part of the ongoing merger event.
+Interestingly, the authors also find that the bulk of the neutral gas is redshifted wrt. the systemic velocity defined from nebular emission from the \ion{H}{2} regions surrounding the main starbursts, signifying that the majority of the neutral gas reserves are detached from the star formation activity, possibly a tidal arm being flung outwards as a part of the ongoing merger event.

 In this paper, we re-analyze the HST-COS spectrum of Haro 11 C acquired as part of HST program GO 13017, PI Timothy Heckman.
 It was first published in
-@Alexandroff2015 as part of a sample of 22 Lyman Break Analog (LBA) galaxies analyzed individually and as a stack.
-These authors mainly focus on three indirect indicators of LyC leakage [@Overzier2009; @Heckman2011]: Residual flux in the trough of saturated ISM absorption lines, blueshifted emission in Lyman-$\alpha$, and weak optical [\ion{S}{2}] emission lines.
+@Alexandroff2015 and @Heckman2015 as part of a sample of 22 Lyman Break Analog (LBA) galaxies analyzed individually and as a stack.
+These authors mainly focus on three indirect indicators of LyC leakage [@Overzier2009; @Heckman2011]:
+Residual flux in the trough of saturated ISM absorption lines, blueshifted emission in Lyman-$\alpha$, and weak optical [\ion{S}{2}] emission lines.
+Details about observation and data reduction are described in depth in
+@Alexandroff2015; we point the reader there for further information about these.
+The Ly$\alpha$ profile in this spectrum is discussed in @Verhamme2015.

 <!---------------------FIGURE------------------------------------------------->